yaldabaoth444/Asphalt9/README.md

 installation instructions from the old version <a href = "./readme/README_EN.md" target = "_blank">Click here to read instructions</a>

+Already done: \ō͡≡o˞̶
-There is only multiplayer of the first network
+- multiplayer of the first network
-TODO: multiplayer of the second network and more
+- multiplayer of the second network
+- car hunt
+- options for choosing cars in the garage (ordinary/none/flat/up|down)
+- restart app when stuck
+TODO:
+¯\_(ツ)_/¯